 If you need to soak up a large amount of liquid you can use cat litter or something absorbent that can be swept off the grass after it's dried up.
 If your child happens to lose his chewing gum you can remove it by freezing it or using a stain remover and then removing it with a knife that won't damage the grass fibres.

 If you absolutely must remove snow and ice from your lawn you need to do it carefully.
 We don't recommend using a shovel but you can use a commercial broom as long as you make sure you aren't damaging the grass blades or disrupting the infill layer.
 We recommend leaving the snow and ice to melt and drain through the grass naturally.
-The melted snow and ice is a great way to rinse your lawn every spring before your annul artificial grass maintenance cleaning.
+The melted snow and ice will rinse your lawn every spring before your annul artificial grass maintenance cleaning.

 Duralawn® artificial grass installations, products and service in Kelowna, Vernon, Penticton, etc since 2018.